 Bill yet again

 1903 - Left-half Bill Goldie played his 174th and final reds game, actually his 129th consecutive reds appearance, and 119th straight game in the League, as we won 2-0 at Wolverhampton Wanderers in our last game of the season, thanks to goals from Sam Raybould and Jack Cox.
-Left-back John Glover played his 59th and last reds game.
+Left-back John Glover and inside-right George Livingstone both played their last reds games.

 1991 - A testimonial match for Ray Kennedy was staged at Highbury.
 A reds team beat Arsenal 3-1, with Jan Mølby, David Speedie and Peter Beardsley on the scoresheet.